 How Does a Creative Entrepreneur Make Money?

-The most common ways entrepreneurs make money is from selling their main product or service, ads, affiliate marketing, sponsored content, selling digital products.
+The most common ways entrepreneurs make money is by selling their main product or service, ads, affiliate marketing, sponsored content, and selling digital products.

 1. Selling Main Product or Service

-The first way creative entrepreneurs make money is from the selling of their main product or service.
+The first way creative entrepreneurs make money is by selling a main product or service.

 For example, if you are a photographer, then it’s making money from the actual photoshoots.

-If you are a graphic designer, then it’s making money from working with clients providing them designs for logos, web pages, etc.
+If you are a graphic designer, then it’s making money from working with clients and providing them with designs for logos, web pages, etc.

-The second way creative entrepreneurs make money is from advertising.
+The second way creative entrepreneurs make money is through advertising.

 The advertising industry is a $138 billion dollar industry and it isn’t going anywhere.